 Everbearing raspberries usually have two harvests per season: one in mid-to-late summer and one during fall.
 The fall crop will seemingly be lighter and is produced on canes that developed during the current season.
 If you want these everbearing raspberries to yield two crops each year, prune them as you would do during summer-bearing raspberries.
 But if you choose to force one single large crop during fall, follow the following procedure.

+- Prune the whole raspberry bush.
 Prune back the whole raspberry bush to ground level during early spring.

+- Thin the canes.
 As the raspberry canes grow back during summer, thin them to approximately 6 inches apart.
 Keep the most vigorous canes, and remove the weak ones outside your designated row footprint.
 This technique will give you a more abundant harvest during the fall.

+- Prune Rejected Canes.
 Throughout the summer season, prune any dead, broken, or damaged canes, as well as any cane that grows outside the row footprint.

 Raspberries have dangerous thorns, so wear thick gloves and long sleeves when pruning.